FadhilPM/tp/docs/UserGuide.md

 Examples:

-* `switchContact p/91234567` Switches the preferred contact method for the contact with phone number 91234567.
+* `switchcontact p/91234567` Switches the preferred contact method for the contact with phone number 91234567.

 ![switch contact to email](images/switchContactJohn.png)